MeltwaterArchive/datasift-python/docs/source/index.rst

 Welcome to the datasift Python module
 =====================================

-Welcome to the DataSift Python Client's documentation.
+Welcome to the Beta DataSift Python Client's documentation.
 This documentation covers the rewrite of datasift-python and it is recommended to read the :ref:`gettingstarted` page first, and to read the :ref:`whatsnew` page if you are used to the previous library.

+If you want the old documentation, please go to http://datasift.github.io/datasift-python/old/

 Manual